Brazil's electoral body drops talks to bring EU observers | Politics

 Brazil's electoral body drops talks to bring EU observers

-Brazil's electoral authority said Tuesday that the European Union won't be monitoring upcoming elections in Latin America's largest country despite an earlier announcement it had invited the European representatives.
+Brazil's electoral authority said that the European Union won't be monitoring upcoming elections in Latin America's largest country despite an earlier announcement that it had invited the European representatives.

-The electoral court said in a statement that “all the necessary conditions were not present to enable a comprehensive electoral observation mission,” which requires the visit of dozens of technicians ahead of the October vote.
+The electoral court said in a statement on Tuesday that ''all the necessary conditions were not present to enable a comprehensive electoral observation mission,'' which requires the visit of dozens of technicians ahead of the October vote.

-Last month, the court announced that for the first time it had invited EU representatives to observe a hotly anticipated election expected to feature President Jair Bolsonaro facing off against his political nemesis, former President Luiz Inácio Lula da Silva.
+In March, the court invited the European Commission to send an exploratory mission to Brazil, to examine the usefulness and feasibility of deploying a full-fledged mission in a hotly anticipated election expected to feature President Jair Bolsonaro and his political nemesis, former President Luiz Inácio Lula da Silva.

+That would have been a first: The European Commission has not observed elections in Brazil before.

 Bolsonaro, who will seek a second term, has repeatedly claimed that the country's electronic voting system is unreliable, but never provided any evidence.